aljazerzen/data-science-amph-ident/README.md

 Statistics are done using R, see `statistics/` directory.

 We have used own dataset (~450MB), maybe I will post it somewhere.

-Same goes for trained models (~700MB).
+Pre-trained models are accessible [here](https://drive.google.com/drive/folders/17bepDCJz-dleXh1N0U6soZfJ9s7V4Ayq?usp=sharing).

 Report can be seen [here](./report/report.pdf).